Charlie Kirk: Republican and pro-Trump activism

-On March 3, 2020, Kirk released his book The MAGA Doctrine, a manifesto for the Make America Great Again (MAGA) movement, in which he wrote that the Republican Party is "in some sense no longer a conservative party, no longer the party of Reagan, but instead a Trump-remade populist party".
-At an August 2020 meeting of the Council for National Policy, Kirk said: "Democrats have done a really foolish thing by shutting down all these campuses ...
-It's gonna remove ballot harvesting opportunities and all their voter fraud that they usually do on college campuses—so they're actually removing half a million votes off the table.
-So please keep the campuses closed—it's a great thing.
-Whatever!"
+On March 3, 2020, Kirk released his book The MAGA Doctrine, a manifesto for the Make America Great Again movement, in which he wrote that the Republican Party is "in some sense no longer a conservative party, no longer the party of Reagan, but instead a Trump-remade populist party".
 In December 2022, Kirk urged the Republican National Committee to listen to their grassroots voters, saying, "If ignored, we will have the most stunted and muted Republican Party in the history of the conservative movement, the likes of which we haven't seen in generations."
 In 2023, Kirk called for the imprisonment or the death penalty of Joe Biden for "crimes against America".
 Kirk was an early investor in 1789 Capital, which invests in MAGA businesses.

-Trump Jr. joined 1789 Capital in November 2024, after Trump won the 2024 election.
-Before the 2024 U.S. presidential election, Kirk visited approximately 25 college campuses, marketed as the "You're Being Brainwashed" tour.
-His aim was to stir up more Gen Z voter turnout, and he engaged and debated students on many topics.
+Kirk's engagement of young voters is credited with playing a key role in the 2024 U.S. presidential election.
+Before the election, Kirk visited approximately 25 college campuses, marketed as the "You're Being Brainwashed" tour, aiming to stir up more Gen Z voter turnout as he engaged and debated students on many topics.
 According to Turning Point Action, the tour produced around two billion views on social media.
-The tour has been praised as having a "critical role" in Trump's election.
-Kirk aided the president-elect in choosing leadership positions for his administration, including cabinet positions.
+Trump credited Kirk as one of the handful of allies most responsible for his victory; Vance credited him with not only the Trump win the 2024 presidential election, but with helping to staff the entire government afterward.
+Kirk aided Trump in choosing leadership positions for his administration, including cabinet positions.

 During 2025, Kirk endorsed a number of Republican candidates, including Andy Biggs in the Arizona governor contest and Nate Morris in the Kentucky U.S. Senate primary.
-On July 15, 2025, Kirk conducted extensive interviews about Jeffrey Epstein on his podcast and pressured Trump's administration to release more information.
+In July 2025, Kirk conducted interviews about Jeffrey Epstein on his podcast and pressured Trump's administration to release more information.
 By then, Kirk was one of the most prominent figures in the MAGA movement and often called the face of the movement.
+Kirk had insisted that he had no interest in elective office, though stopped saying so in 2025; The New York Times reported that "at Turning Point USA, it was widely assumed that the boss would one day be president".